 • Training data for your AI model

 • Test data for your AI model

 The training data is used to teach your model.
 The test data is then used to check, if your model performs well.
-Splitting the data is important and somewhat key to success.
+Splitting the data is important and somewhat the key to success.

 Table sampling in PostgreSQL

 Since version 9.5 we already have sampling in PostgreSQL core.
 Here is an example: